 Okay, now I have the basics written down.
 However, being the person I am, before I craft my own death notice, naturally I must peruse other people’s obituaries to get a sense of what a “good” obit entails.
 (Yep, I’m one of THOSE people…) Consequently, I have trolled the web for well-written and/or unique life stories.
 Those written with a dash (or more) of humor sure score high marks with me.

-Take, for example, Norma F. Brewer, who “passed away while climbing Mount Kilimanjaro.
+Take, for example, Norma F. Brewer, who joked that she “passed away while climbing Mount Kilimanjaro.
 She never realized her life goal of reaching the summit but made it to the base camp.”
 Brilliant, just brilliant!
 Sadly, though, most of us only make it to base camp, Norma.

 Walter George Bruhl, Jr. channels his inner Monty Python with he “is a dead person; he is no more; he is bereft of life; he is deceased; he has rung down the curtain and gone to join the choir invisible; he has expired and gone to meet his maker.”
 Sounds suspiciously like John Cleese’s hilarious sketch, doesn’t it?

 John E. Holdens, a.k.a.
 Jack, “was widowed ten years ago after 61 years of marriage to Elaine Ewing Holden.
 He has had a number of other wives recently, none of which were his.”
 Now, that made me giggle!
 You go, John!